dev-ratna/phalconsocial/README.md

 ## Configration

-the wrapper by deafault searches for 'social' in the main config file.
+the wrapper by deafault searches for `social` key in the main config file.

 the config should use keys `facebook`, `google` or depending on the alias of the provider.